DOAJ/doaj/apply/guide.md

   - academic, governmental, commercial, non-profit, private, and so on.

 **Journals do not need to meet the Seal criteria to be accepted into DOAJ.**

+You might like to [watch our video series](https://www.youtube.com/embed/videoseries?list=PLgsj-CNPbicMgBrdzA4jfevecibpl_a1G) which introduces DOAJ and gives some context to our criteria and some of the terms we use.

 ---